Tipton and Wednesbury

 Tipton and Wednesbury is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 It is represented by Antonia Bance of the Labour Party.

 The constituency name refers to the towns of Tipton and Wednesbury.

 Boundaries

 Tipton and Wednesbury contains the following as they existed on 1 December 2020: